Build a Homelab server using an old laptop

 • Uncomment #net.ipv4.ip_forward=1 and save.

-Note: On the latest version of PVE (9.1), the /etc/sysctl.conf file no longer exists.
-A conf file needs to be created in the /etc/sysctl.d directory.
+Note: In the latest version of PVE (9.1), there is no /etc/sysctl.conf file.
+You need to create a conf file in the /etc/sysctl.d directory.

 1